phorton1/Arduino-theClock3/docs/readme.md

 and the **Prusa Slicer** and **OctoPrint** to slice the Fusion STL files and send them to my **Prusa MK3S 3d printer** to make the plastic parts.

-The PCB (printed circuit board) is almost it's own subproject.
+The PCB (printed circuit board) is almost it's own sub-project.
 The outputs from *KiCad* include the basic **schematic**, and the **Gerber** and **Excellon** files.
 The program [**FlatCAM**](https://bitbucket.org/jpcgt/flatcam/downloads/) was